alvarellos/compiler/README.md

-# compiler Diego
+# C compiler

-Contains part of a C compiler
+lexic, syntax and semanthic of a C compiler